p2panda/handbook/spec/server-client/schemas.md

 1. Client asks server via RPC API (`panda_nextEntryArguments`) about the next `backlink` and `skiplink` for the next message of type `comment`.
 This is a required step to sign new bamboo entries on the clients side.
 The server looks into the database and checks if already any user log for `comment` exists.
 Since this is the very first message of this user, it can't find anything.

-The server would reject this request if messages of type `comment` are not accepted.
-For now we assume they are accepted.
+  :bulb: *The server would reject this request if messages of type `comment` are not accepted.
+For this example we assume they are accepted.*

 2. The server picks the next unused user log id, which in this case is `1` (it is the first possible user log id) and sends it back to the client including `null` for the `backlink` and `skiplink` field as no entries exist yet.